haxko/haxkohle/README.md

 # haxkohle

-Haxkohle is the a tool for clubs to manage their financial transactions.
+Haxkohle is a tool for associations to manage their financial operations.
-Its main purpose is to provide a dashboard for every clubmember providing them information about already paid and still pending membershipfees.
+Its main purpose is to provide a dashboard for each member, giving them information on membership fees already paid and outstanding.

-It provides some management functionality for authorized members to give them insights into missing transactions.
+It provides some management functions for authorized members to give them insight into outstanding membership fees.

-Additionally another planning component is planned.
-Its purpose is to plan transactions and in particular recurrent transactions.
+In addition, a further planning component is planned.
+Its purpose is to plan transactions and especially recurring transactions.
-To forecast the clubs financial status in the future.
+To forecast the financial status of the club in the future.

 ## Table of Contents